Romanian gay local boy Alex tells us what gay life in Romania is like along with practical tips for LGBTQ travelers visiting Romania.

 “Yes, I am.
 Why are you asking, are you also gay?”

-I think that my honesty disarmed these bullies, which definitely prevented them from picking on me again…of course, this became a juicy topic for gossiping amongst my other school mates.
+I think that my honesty disarmed these bullies, which definitely prevented them from picking on me again…of course, this became a juicy topic for gossiping amongst my other schoolmates.

 However, what I did struggle with was my first relationship: I was 16 years old and he was 8 years older.
 I was so in love with him!
-I just wanted to spend all my time with him – all day, all night – to sleep with him, go on vacations with him, never leave his side.
-I was completely infatuated by him!
+I just wanted to spend all my time with him – all day, all night – to sleep with him, go on vacations with him, and never leave his side.
+I was completely infatuated with him!
 But my father was very strict about me going out, so I was unable to see him as much as I wanted (not to mention I had to go to school, do homework and prepare for my exams!).
 We managed somehow to make the relationship work for five years.
 When I left home to go to university we moved in together for a bit, but he then broke my heart soon after and the relationship ended.

 Did you ever experience or witness any homophobia growing up?